hindboufeligha/hindboufeligha/README.md

-- 👋 Hi, I’m @hindboufeligha, a Computer Engineer.
+- 👋 Hi, I’m @hindboufeligha, a Computer Engineer and a Master's student at the University of Vienna.
-- 👀 I’m interested in ML, Android Dev, and UI/UX Design.
+- 👀 I’m interested in ML, Data Science, and UI/UX Design.
-- 🌱 ..
+- 🌱 Currently working on some Deep Learning Projects.

 <!---